rajdeepd/reudismam.github.io/_posts/2017-12-21-Automatically-Discovering-Common-Java-Code-Edits-in-Github-Repositories.md

 All transformations we discovered can be found [here](https://1drv.ms/b/s!Am3WpmEXpcZF4E6Coip57CXjQ9x-), but, in this post, we present some of the most common and cool code transformations by Java developers that Revisar automatically discovered!

+More information about Revisar can be found in [this paper](https://arxiv.org/abs/1803.03806).

 String to Character
 -------------------